 Introducing digital making to schools

-We reach out to schools and provide all interested primary and secondary schools with micro:bits for their students.
-Together with our partner Microsoft, we also equip school teachers with basic skills of digital making with the micro:bit.
-Teachers will also receive recommended lesson ideas that integrate the use of the micro:bit as a learning tool in the classroom.
+Under this programme, we provide all interested primary and secondary schools with micro:bits for up to one cohort of their students.
+Together with our partner Microsoft, we equip school teachers with basic skills of digital making using the micro:bit and show them the possibilities of infusing digital making in lessons and/or schools’ programmes.
+To-date, we have 211 schools on board the programme.

 Building communities of digital makers